Warning About American Airlines Credit Card Offers/Promotions

-This is an all-new version which was JUST LAUNCHED on 4/2/2012 and wow… this is the most enticing airline offer yet.
+This is an all-new version which was just launched last year and wow… this is the most enticing airline offer yet.
 Review the benefits and decide for yourself but first, here are the basics:

 In addition, something that makes the AAdvantage frequent flyer program superior is that you have over 1,000 different ways you can earn extra miles.
 For example, there are several dozen hotel chains and eight of the most popular car rental companies participating.

 - Earn unlimited miles and they never expire.

 - 2 miles per dollar on American Airlines purchases.

 - 1 mile per dollar on everything else.

 - Annual fee of $95, waived for first 12 months.

 With the Platinum American Airlines card you get some unique advantages:

 - No Blackout Dates: In the frequent flyer world, AAdvantage miles are highly coveted because unlike most other airlines, there are no restricted dates for award tickets.
 Of course they can’t guarantee reward seats will always be available but at least you have the freedom to fly on American Airlines, American Eagle, and American Connection without any blackout dates.

 - 10% Back On Miles: You earn 10% of your redeemed AAdvantage miles back, up to 10,000 per year.
 For example if your flight cost 30,000 miles you would automatically receive 3,000 miles back.